-Outcomes (Continued) Field Name Definition / Explanation / Example Data Entry Rules Collection/Modification Table Name Column Name / Stored Values Cannula site repair Select appropriate: both carotid and jugular, common carotid artery, internal jugular vein, none, other 01/01/1989 - present ECLS.Runs Repair 0 = None 1 = Common Carotid Artery 2 = Internal Jugular Vein 3 = Both Carotid and Jugular 4 = Other Endotracheally extubated >= 48 Select appropriate: endotracheally extubated for at least 48 hours, N/A tracheostomy, N/A transferred intubated, N/A intubated at time of death, N/A other 1/15/2018- present 04/15/2024 ECLS.Runs Extubated 0 = Orotracheally extubated 1 = N/A Tracheostomy 2 = N/A transferred intubated 3 = N/A intubated at time of death 4 = N/A other 5 = Endotracheally extubated >= 48 hours Extubation Date The date/time the oral endotracheal tube is removed Hard Limit Extubation Date/Time cannot be BEFORE than the Date of Birth.
-Extubation Date/Time cannot be Before Intubation Date/Time Extubation Date/Time cannot be BEFORE ECLS Start Time Extubation Date/Time cannot be AFTER the time of Death 01/01/1989 - present ECLS.Runs ExtubationDate Discharged Alive Yes, No or Discharged on ECMO Soft Notification If brain death is selected and Discharged Alive is 01/01/1989 - present ECLS.Runs DischargedAlive 0 = No 1 = Yes
+Outcomes (Continued) Field Name Definition / Explanation / Example Data Entry Rules Collection/Modification Table Name Column Name / Stored Values Endotracheally extubated >= 48 Select appropriate: Endotracheally (orally and nasally) extubated , Tracheostomy (including Tracheostomy decannulation during ECLS run), Transferred intubated, Still intubated at time of death, Other Endotracheal extubation indicates that a patient does not require reintubation, a tracheostomy, or any invasive airway device intervention for 48 hours or more.
+1/15/2018-present 04/15/2024 ECLS.Runs Extubated 0 = Endotracheally (oral and nasal) extubated 1 = N/A Tracheostomy (including Tracheostomy decannulation) 2 = N/A transferred intubated 3 = N/A still intubated at time of death 4 = N/A other Extubation Date The date/time the oral endotracheal tube is removed Hard Limit Extubation Date/Time cannot be BEFORE than the Date of Birth.
+Extubation Date/Time cannot be Before Intubation Date/Time Extubation Date/Time cannot be BEFORE ECLS Start Time Extubation Date/Time cannot be AFTER the time of Death 01/01/1989 - present ECLS.Runs ExtubationDate

-If Discharged on ECMO is selected, choose whether the patient was discharged to an ELSO Center or Non-ELSO Center.
-Discharged to an ELSO Center will require the entry of the Center ID/Name of Center.
-These names will autopopulate.
-Discharged to a non-ELSO Center will require the entry of the Name of Center.
-"Yes" or "OnEcmo": "A patient cannot have brain death and be discharged alive.
-Please remove brain death or set discharged alive to No." Selection of Discharged on ECMO will drop down choice of ELSO Center or Non ELSO Center.
-Once type of center selected, enter name of center.
-ELSO Centers will autopopulate.
-10/08/2018 - present Soft Notification Added 04/03/2022 - present Discharged on ECMO allows choice of from an ELSO Center or Non ELSO Center with center name entry.
-2 = On ECMO Missing = Null TransferToCenter 1 = Transferring run to ELSO center 2 = Transferring run to non-ELSO center TransferToELSOCenter Valid center number TransferToNonELSOCenter Free text Date/Time of ICU Discharge ICU discharge date Please enter the date and time the patient was discharged from the ICU in your hospital.
+Date/Time of ICU Discharge ICU discharge date Please enter the date and time the patient was discharged from the ICU in your hospital.
 If patient XX was admitted to your Hospital A ICU and transferred from your Hospital A ICU to outside Hospital B ICU on 1/1/2018, then enter date of ICU discharge as 1/1/2018.
-Soft Notification Date/Time of ICU Discharge is not often before the ECLS Start Time ICU Discharge Date should be after time off date Hard Limit Date/Time of ICU Discharge cannot be BEFORE ECLS time of birth 01/31/2018 - present 04/15/2024 Allow ICU discharge date after DeathDate when Brain Death complication is present ECLS.Runs ICUDischargeDate
+Soft Notification Date/Time of ICU Discharge is not often before the ECLS Start Time ICU Discharge Date should be after time off date Hard Limit Date/Time of ICU Discharge cannot be BEFORE ECLS time of birth Date/Time of ICU Discharge cannot be AFTER the time of Death 01/31/2018 - present 04/15/2024 Allow ICU discharge date after DeathDate when Brain Death complication is present ECLS.Runs ICUDischargeDate ---------------------------- -- -- -- ----------- ------------------